Wilky Gilmore

-Maurice ("Wilky") Gilmore (born March 11, 1940) was an American basketball player who played college basketball for the University of Colorado Buffaloes of the Big Eight Conference over the period 1959-62.
+Maurice Wilkens Gilmore (March 11, 1940 – November 10, 1993) was an American basketball player who played college basketball for the University of Colorado Buffaloes of the Big Eight Conference over the period 1959-62.
 After college graduation, Gilmore went on to become a certified public accountant and later a lawyer, while continuing his involvement in basketball through coaching, teaching, and mentoring young players.
 Gilmore was the first African American elected to the Town Council in New Canaan, Connecticut.

 Early years

 Maurice Wilkens Gilmore, nicknamed "Wilky," was born on March 11, 1940, in Norwalk, Connecticut, and raised in New Canaan, Connecticut, the second of four children.
 Gilmore's parents were from Gaffney, South Carolina, and had migrated north during the 1930s.
 The Gilmore's were one of only a few African American families in predominantly white New Canaan during the 1940s and 1950s.

 Wilky Gilmore's initial introduction to basketball is said to have come about as an outcome of a consultation between his mother and a child psychiatrist, who suggested that the young Gilmore needed an outlet for his energies and recommended getting him involved in athletics.